All Episodes

 Now stop and think of that for a moment.

-Here you have a female student arriving on campus, interested in contraceptive coverage.
+Here you have a female student arriving on campus interested in contraceptive coverage.

 Well, Fluke told the Washington Post that she did.

-The Washington Post reports that Fluke researched the Jesuit college's health plans for students before enrolling.
+The Washington Post reports that Fluke researched the Jesuit college's health plans for students before enrolling, and she found that birth control was not included, and she enrolled anyway.

 Why?

-Quote Fluke, I decided I was absolutely not willing to compromise the quality of my education in exchange for my health care.
+Quote, Fluke, I decided I was absolutely not willing to compromise the quality of my education in exchange for my health care.

-Even if they don't have contraception, I'm gonna go there.
+Even if they don't have contraception, I'm going to go there and make them give me my contraception.

-So why did she have to go to Georgetown?
+So, why did she have to go to Georgetown?

 Why didn't she go someplace else instead of trying to get them to change their religion?

-If you ask me, this is part of the coordinated assault on the Catholic church.
+If you ask me, this is part of the coordinated assault on the Catholic Church.

 And this little bomb is like a hand grenade, the timer that has just been waiting for the right political moment to be exploded.